 I usually like to embed videos into my posts, because my readers love them.

 ?Since I don’t generally have the time to do videos about SEO, I will often just go on Youtube and find a really good video to embed.

 Outbound and inbound linking is critical to a healthy SEO article.

 Notice that every link is keyword-rich and links to a very authoritative and extensive post about that topic.

 Since I manage other sites (like Future Sharks, Flux Ventures and Young Slacker), I like to link to some of them and also to a few sites that I don’t own to mix the outbound linking DA, DR of the post.

-If you link to someone, make sure to drop them an email telling them so!
+When you link to someone, make sure to drop them an email telling them so!
 They might shout you out on their social media profiles, getting you more social traffic.

 9. Optimize Your Site (Technical Changes)

-Two very important things you need to have on your site
+Three very important things you need to have on your site

 - Mobile responsiveness (If your site is still not optimized for mobile, what the heck are you doing?
-Google has explicitly stated that it will penalize sites that are not mobile-ready) Pro tip: Install the AMP plugin for WordPress to rank even higher.
+Google has explicitly stated that it will penalize sites that are not mobile-ready) You can buy a ready-made responsive theme from Themeforest and save you the headache.

 You can push the freshness score of your post up by taking a look at trends, updating posts with new information and also looking at seasonal things like Holidays.